heutelbeck/sapl-policy-engine/sapl-documentation/6_1_HTTPApi.md

 3. **Preserve chunked transfer encoding.** Do not add `Content-Length` headers to streaming responses.
 4. **Forward the HTTP method.** All PDP endpoints use POST.

-SAPL Node can send periodic keep-alive frames on idle connections:
+SAPL Node sends periodic keep-alive frames on idle connections, every 15 seconds by default:

 ```yaml
 io.sapl.node:
   keep-alive: 15
 ```

 Set the proxy read timeout above this interval (e.g., 60 seconds).
+Keep-alive is always on and cannot be disabled.
 See [Configuration](../7_2_Configuration/) for the property reference.

 #### nginx